MMK21Hub/statsapp/README.md

 ### Step 3: Use the generated files

-Upload the CSV output files to a data visualization platform like [Datawrapper](https://www.datawrapper.de) or [Flourish](https://flourish.studio/), use the processed chatlog to generate a [Chat Analytics](https://chatanalytics.app/) report, or do some of your own data visualization.
+Upload the CSV output files to a data visualization platform like [Datawrapper](https://www.datawrapper.de) or [Flourish](https://flourish.studio/), use the processed chatlog to generate a [Chat Analytics](https://chatanalytics.app/) or [WhatsAnalyze](https://whatsanalyze.com/) report, or do some of your own data visualization.
 It's up to you!

 ## Development instructions